astroumd/lmtoy/examples/README.md

 There are several processing paths for Sequoia data:  OTF, MAP, BS and PS.

+See the Makefile of examples how to run a number of regressions/tests/benchmarks

 ## lmtoy_reduce.sh

 See [lmtoy_reduce.md](lmtoy_reduce.md) on using the new experimental pipeline